cdaller/multi_anonymizer/readme.md

 Please note that bash requires double quotes to expand the environment variable, but JSON also requires double quotes, so all double quotes need to be escaped in this example.

+## Config Files

+Instead of passing multiple config files on the comman line, it might be easier to define the configuration(s) in one or multiple files.

+## Special jinja2 Mechanism

+If a jinja2 template returns the string `"None"`, it is replaced by `None` (`null` value).
+Otherwise it would be impossible to set a (database column) value to `null`.

 ## Encoding

 For xml, csv and json files, use the `--encoding` command line parameter to set the encoding, the files are read and written.